 In this paper, we propose a novel multi-stage framework C-RPN for tracking.
-Compared with previous state-of-thearts, C-RPN demonstrates more robust performance in handling complex background such as similar semantic distractors by performing hard negative sampling within a cascade architecture.
-In addition, we present a novel FTB module that enables effective feature usage across layers for more discriminative representation.
+Compared with previous arts, C-RPN demonstrates more robust performance in handling complex background such as similar distractors by performing hard negative sampling within a cascade architecture.
+In addition, the proposed FTB enables effective feature usage across layers for more discriminative representation.
 Moreover, C-RPN progressively refines the target bounding box using multiple steps of regressions, leading to more accurate localization.
-In our extensive experiments on six popular benchmarks, C-RPN consistently achieves the state-of-the-art results and runs in real-time.
+In extensive experiments on six popular benchmarks, C-RPN consistently achieves the state-of-the-art results and runs in real-time.